kevgo/text-runner/textrun-shell/README.md

 ### allow-error attribute

-By default the test suite fails if the subshell command exits with a non-zero exit code.
+By default, this step fails if the subshell command exits with a non-zero exit code.
 To allow errors, add the `allow-error` attribute, like so:

 ```html
 <pre type="shell/command" allow-error>